Margot Robbie pregnant, expecting first child: report

 The 2 reportedly met in 2013 on the set of “Suite Francaise”, wherein Robbie starred and Ackerley labored as an assistant director.

-Robbie and Ackerley based a manufacturing firm collectively, LuckyChap Leisure, which has produced a number of movies and TV sequence together with “Barbie” and one other latest megahit “Saltburn.”
+Robbie and Ackerley based a manufacturing firm collectively, LuckyChap Leisure, which has produced a number of movies and TV collection together with “Barbie” and one other latest megahit “Saltburn.”